 - Long-tail keyword in the description in a natural sentence, with at least 150-300 words about what the video is about.

-- Keyword is said early on in the video (if it contains dialogue).
+- The keyword is said early in the video (if it contains dialogue).

 - Check the subtitles with your keyword are correct.